 Ordinance No. 69042 defines a new Maintenance Cooperation Agreement ("MCA") which establishes the City Parks Department and FPF as partners in sustaining Forest Park, and expands FPF's responsibilities over time to include enhanced landscape maintenance of all 860 non-leased acres of the park.
 This additional work will complement work performed by the City.
 Bond payments authorized by Ordinance 69049 will then be used to support operations and maintenance in Forest Park.
-Under the MCA, FPF intends to raise an additional \$100,000,000 in new endowment funds to support maintenance, operations, education and visitor services in Forest Park.
+Under the MCA, FPF raised an additional \$100,000,000 in new endowment funds to support maintenance, operations, education and visitor services in Forest Park.

 Effective April 12, 2013, the Organization and the City consummated the agreement to purchase up to \$30,000,000 of bonds as authorized by Ordinance 69049.
 Under that Bond Purchase Agreement, bonds will be purchased by the Organization incrementally over time.
-Purchases were made and principal and interest payments were made to the Organization in 2021 and 2020 for a city bond balance of \$17,830,000 and \$18,325,000, respectively, at December 31, 2021 and 2020, and has been included in investments on the statements of financial position.
+Purchases were made and principal and interest payments were made to the Organization in 2022 and 2021 for a city bond balance of \$14,900,000 and \$17,830,000, respectively, at December 31, 2022 and 2021, and has been included in investments on the statements of financial position.

-Note 14: Subsequent Events
+Note 13: Subsequent Events